- Off road parking

 - Broadband / WiFi

-Four bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double with TV and DVD player, 1 x twin with countryside views, 1 x single.
+Four bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double with TV, 1 x twin with countryside views, 1 x single.
 Ground floor bathroom, with Jacuzzi bath, hand-held shower, basin and WC.
-Fitted kitchen with dining area and door to garden.
-Sitting room with woodburner-effect gas fire.
+Kitchen with dining area and door to garden.
+Sitting room with gas woodburner-effect fire.

 - Last minute